Mastering Go Testing - Advanced Techniques and Best Practices

 - Start with fundamentals: Use table-driven tests and the standard

-package. - Leverage tools: Enhance your testing with testify, gomock, and other libraries.
+testingpackage. - Leverage tools: Enhance your testing with testify, gomock, and other libraries.

 - Mock effectively: Use interfaces and dependency injection to make code testable.